sunnyone/differ/docs/improvements-2014.rst

-Update application to Vaadin 7.x version ............................................................................
+Update version of Vaadin to 7.x version ............................................................................

 ::